Takuya Ogiwara

-Takuya Ogiwara (荻原 拓也, Ogiwara Takuya) is a Japanese professional footballer who plays as a left-back for club, Urawa Red Diamonds.
+Takuya Ogiwara (荻原 拓也, Ogiwara Takuya) is a Japanese professional footballer who plays as a left-back for Belgian Pro League club Oud-Heverlee Leuven, on loan from club, Urawa Red Diamonds.

 Career

 Ogiwara signed to Croatian club, GNK Dinamo Zagreb for mid 2023–24 season on loan.

 In 2025, Ogiwara returned to J1 club, Urawa Red Diamonds for 2025 season.